thing-it/thing-it-device-atlas-scientific/README.md

 ## Installation

 ### Hardware Setup
+Your [thing-it-node] communicate with your [Atlas Device](http://atlas-scientific.com/) via the **I2C** Protocol.
+Because of that the Device have first to be switched manually to **I2C** mode.
+This is described in detail on every [Atlas Device](http://atlas-scientific.com/) Datasheet. e.g. [PH Probe](https://www.atlas-scientific.com/_files/_datasheets/_circuit/pH_EZO_datasheet.pdf) on page 40.

-Connect your [Atlas Scientific](http://atlas-scientific.com/) metering product to the GPIOs of your Single-Board Computer e.g. the pH probe to your Raspberry Pi Zero as follows
+Then connect your [Atlas Scientific](http://atlas-scientific.com/) metering product to the GPIOs of your Single-Board Computer e.g. the pH probe to your Raspberry Pi Zero as follows

 <p align="center"><a href="./documentation/images/hardware-setup.jpg"><img src="./documentation/images/hardware-setup.jpg" width="70%" height="70%"></a></p>